d-krupke/cpsat-primer/README.md

 ## Modelling

-We have much more constraints available than classical MIP-solver.
-As CP-SAT uses a different technique, we should also not directly assume the same perfomance.

-I cannot teach you how to properly model a problem at hand, here.
-This is rather an overview of what is possible, but you need to get your hands dirty and just try out.
+CP-SAT provides us with much more modelling options than the classical MIP-solver.
+Additionally, to the classical linear constraints, we have various advanced constraints such as `AllDifferent` or `AddMultiplicationEquality`.
+This spares you the burden of modelling the logic only with linear constraints, but also makes the interface more extensive.
+Additionally, you have to be aware that not all constraints are equally efficient.
+The most efficient constraints are linear or boolean constraints, constraints such as `AddMultiplicationEquality` can be significantly more expensive.
+However, you should not directly assume a bad performance just because similar constraints perform badly in MIP-solvers.
+For example a model I had that required multiple absolute values performed significantly better in CP-SAT than in Gurobi (despite a manual implementation with relatively tight big-M values).

+This primer does not have the space to teach about building good models.
+In the following, we will primarily look onto a selection of useful constraints.
-If you want to learn more about modelling, I recommend the book [Model Building in Mathematical Programming by H. Paul Williams](https://www.wiley.com/en-us/Model+Building+in+Mathematical+Programming%2C+5th+Edition-p-9781118443330) which covers much more than you probably need, including some actual applications.
-This book is of course not for CP-SAT, but the general technics and ideas cary over.
+If you want to learn how to build models, you could take a look into the book [Model Building in Mathematical Programming by H. Paul Williams](https://www.wiley.com/en-us/Model+Building+in+Mathematical+Programming%2C+5th+Edition-p-9781118443330) which covers much more than you probably need, including some actual applications.
+This book is of course not for CP-SAT, but the general techniques and ideas cary over.
+However, it can also suffice to simply look on some other models and try some things out.

+The following part does not cover all options.
 You can get a complete overview by looking into the [official documentation](http://google.github.io/or-tools/python/ortools/sat/python/cp_model.html).
 Simply go to `CpModel` and check out the `AddXXX` and `NewXXX` methods.